 1. High Costs of Amendments and Technologies

 Inputs such as lime and gypsum, which are used to correct soil acidity and improve structure, can be expensive, particularly for large-scale operations.
-Similarly, precision agriculture technologies—including soil sensors, GPS-guided equipment, and remote sensing tools—require substantial upfront investment.
+Similarly, precision agriculture technologies including soil sensors, GPS-guided equipment, and remote sensing tools require substantial upfront investment.
 The combination of high capital costs and uncertain short-term returns can discourage farmers from adopting these solutions, particularly in regions with limited financial resources or access to credit.

 2. Knowledge Gaps and Risk Aversion